Minor Injuries Units

 Revised MIU arrangements

-Our Minor Injuries Units (MIU) in Dawlish and Totnes Community Hospitals remain closed due to staffing levels and the current level of demand on our services.
-If you have a minor injury, please visit our Urgent Treatment Centre (UTC) at Newton Abbot Community Hospital.
+Our Minor Injuries Unit (MIU) in Dawlish Community Hospital remains closed due to staffing levels and the current level of demand on our services.
+If you have a minor injury, please visit our Urgent Treatment Centre (UTC) at Newton Abbot Community Hospital or Totnes Minor Injuries Unit.

 We apologise for the inconvenience this may cause our local communities.
 Thank you for your understanding at this time.